 And so, you need to spell out exactly what the licensed property is.
 And depending on what the advertising and marketing

 campaign is by the brand, you’ll identify the specific components that need to be licensed in order to meet the goals of that marketing campaign.
 What are you licensing of the licensor’s name, image, voice, et cetera?
 It could be photographs, it could be videos, it could be pictures, it could be audio recordings.
 You need to identify not only what is being licensed, but what is the media through which these things are going to be displayed to the world on behalf of the brand.
-So, first off what’s being licensed, second, what are the media elements that the license is going to pertain to?
+So, first of all, what’s being licensed, second, what are the social media elements that the license is going to pertain to?

 And then, you also want to say, what are the legal rights that are going to be bundled up here in terms of the licensed material?
 Typically, you’re going to be talking about legal terms such as the right of publicity, and those then will be the right of publicity in what — the name, the image, the signature, the voice, the likeness, and any other elements of the personality or identify of the social media influencer.